 How should I thaw my Llano Seco Meat?

-The best way to thaw meat is to leave it in your refrigerator overnight to thaw slowly at 40 degrees celsius or below, and allow two days for larger cuts and roasts.
+The best way to thaw meat is to leave it in your refrigerator overnight to thaw slowly at 40 degrees fahrenheit or below, and allow two days for larger cuts and roasts.
 If you want to thaw more quickly you can do so in a bowl of cold water, changing the water every half hour, as per the USDA's food safety recommendations.
 Be sure to allow for around half a day with this method for larger cuts.

 How should I store my meat?

 We recommend keeping it in the freezer until ready for use, and thawing as per above instructions.
 Remember to be careful when rummaging through your freezer though--nicks and cuts on the bag will allow for air to get in, frostbite to develop, and potentially degrade the quality of our meat.
 Handle packages gently so as not to break them.

 How long will thawed meat stay fresh?